cyue49/BookNow/README.md

 ---

-* Node.js and express are used to handle the requests and routes.
+* Node.js and express are used to build the API to handle the different requests and routes.
 * MongoDB and mongoose are used to store the data in the database.